-If you have something in your room or apartment that is in need of repair, please use the online work request form on Banner Self Service.
-To submit a work request:
+If you have something in your room or apartment that needs repair, please use the online work order request form.

-To help us process your work request in a timely and efficient manner, please be as specific as possible in describing the problem and the location (Apartment / Hall, Room Number) of the problem.
-If you have turned in a request online, please do not turn in the problem in the repair log at the front desk of your residence hall.
+To help us process your work request in a timely and efficient manner, please be as specific as possible in describing the problem.
+Don't forget to include the location (Building/Room Number) in the request field.
+For an example of a completed Work Order Request form, please click the dropdown below.

-Routine repair needs that you experience with your room should be reported via RMS Student Web or to the front desk of your residence hall.
-If you have submitted your request via RMS Student Web there is no need to make a duplicate request at the front desk.
-Please note: Requests made using RMS Student Web are monitored Monday through Friday from 8:00 AM to 5:00 PM.
+Routine repair needs that you experience with your room should be reported via the Work Order Request form above.
+Please note: Requests made using the Work Order Request form above are monitored Monday through Friday from 8:00 AM to 5:00 PM.
 A repair person should respond in 48 hours in most situations.

-If a repair person does not show up within 48 hours or the repair person fails to fix the problem, you should report the problem via RMS Student Web and report, "This is a repeat request."
-If the repair still does not get serviced within 48 Hours, call the Housing Facilities Office at x7928.
-The 48 hour response time is due to the number of repairs being serviced at the time your request has been submitted.
+If a repair person does not show up within 48 hours or the repair person fails to fix the problem, you should report the problem via the Work Order Request form and report, "This is a repeat request."
+If the repair still does not get serviced within 48 Hours, call the Housing Facilities Office at (731) 881-7928.
+The 48-hour response time is due to the number of repairs being serviced at the time your request has been submitted.
 The staff responds to each repair as timely as possible.

 Emergency - Any condition which left unattended may cause bodily injury or property damage; unbearable environmental conditions in any occupied area; loss of electrical, heating/cooling or water/sewage service to a building or a major portion of a building; loss of essential services or equipment in housing unit areas.